 According to guidelines established in the Manual of Uniform Traffic Control Devices for Canada (MUTCDC), signs should be placed to warn motorists of a school or playground.
 They advise placing a speed limit sign with the school zone or playground zone sign to remind drivers to slow down and stay alert.

 4. Maintenance and Inspection

 To keep your playground as safe as possible, develop a regular maintenance plan.
-Strive to keep an organized record of installation, inspection, maintenance and repair for each piece of playground equipment.
+Strive to keep an organized record of installation, inspection, maintenance and repair for each piece of playground equipment — thorough documentation is key to maintaining compliance and keeping repair costs low.
 Any replacement or repair should follow manufacturer instructions and safety standards.

 Although you can ask a certified inspector to investigate your playground, you can also perform regular inspections on your own.
 Use this playground safety checklist to periodically self-inspect your playground and look for the following:

 - Any cracked, rusted, warped, bent or broken components

 - Metal that could become too hot in the sun

 - Any protruding hardware or sharp edges that could cut or get caught on clothing

 - Loose swing chains